Desecration of History at Arlington National Cemetery Website

 In other words, the “previously listed [educational] categories” listed above no longer exist at the time and date this post was published.

-On 21 March 2025 I used Arlington National Cemetery’s search facility.
-Each of the above “previously listed categories” appear in the cemetery’s search results, but following the returned links lead to either a “The service is unavailable” or “Term: [Name of category] 0 post(s)”.
+On 21 March 2025, I used Arlington National Cemetery’s search facility.
+Each of the above “previously listed categories” appears in the cemetery’s search results, but following the returned links leads to either “The service is unavailable” or “Term: [Name of category] 0 post(s)”.

-On the same date, I compared information from the Wayback Machine, which shows archived results from the Wayback Machine.
+On the same date, 21 March 2025, I compared information from the Wayback Machine, which preserves archived versions of web pages, to assess what had been available previously.

-The Wayback Machine result from the Women’s History page from 2 December 2024 at the cemetery’s website shows a complete listing of educational materials.
-Note that this is a partial screenshot and there are other Women’s History sections listed out of the screen capture’s view.
+The Wayback Machine result from the Women’s History page, dated 2 December 2024, on the cemetery’s website, shows a complete listing of educational materials.
+Note that this is a partial screenshot, and other Women’s History sections are listed outside the screen capture’s view.
+This provides a point of comparison to the current website as of 21 March 2025.

-The second screenshot shows the current web page address, dated 21 March 2025.
-The Women’s History educational materials are missing.
-The text asks users to Explore these lesson plans… but no links are provided.
+The second screenshot, dated 21 March 2025, shows the current web page address.
+At this point, the Women’s History educational materials are missing.
+The text on the page prompts users to explore these lesson plans, but no links are provided.

-I then checked the cemetery’s search facility for Major General Charles Calvin Rogers, an African American awarded the highest military decoration in the United States, the Medal of Honor, for his service in Vietnam.
+I then checked the cemetery’s search facility for Major General Charles Calvin Rogers, an African American who was awarded the highest military decoration in the United States, the Medal of Honour, for his service in Vietnam.

 The search facility located the web page listing him.
 I then checked the search facility for General Colin Powell, which again located the web page about him.
 African American General Powell was twice awarded the Presidential Medal of Freedom, the Congressional Gold Medal, the Presidential Citizens Medal, and the Secretary’s Distinguished Service Award.